- Get more scholarship search tips.

-Every scholarship is different, so it is important to pay attention to letter of reference requirements or suggestions provided in the scholarship.
+Every scholarship is different, so it is important to pay attention to letter requirements or suggestions provided in the scholarship.
 Approach people who will speak positively about you and who know you well enough to submit a detailed letter that is relevant to the scholarship you are pursuing.
-For example, you may feel very comfortable asking your basketball coaches to write a letter of reference, but if they only know your performance on the court, they may not be the best selection to speak to your qualifications for academic scholarships.
+For example, you may feel very comfortable asking your basketball coaches to write a letter, but if they only know your performance on the court, they may not be the best selection to speak to your qualifications for academic scholarships.

 If you’re unable to set up a formal appointment with a reference, send them a clear and concise e-mail that includes all relevant information.
 You will want to approach this in a professional way so they feel motivated to craft a meaningful letter about you.

 You should ask for the letter at least four to six weeks before the scholarship’s due date.
 This will give the reference ample time to create something that is professional and thoughtful.